j3k0/cordova-plugin-purchase/doc/api.md

 });
 ```

-For an example using a validation callback instead, see documentation for [the validator method](#validator).
+For an example using a validation callback instead, see the documentation of [the validator method](#validator).

 ### Subscriptions